chrisweb/chris.lu/README_WIP.md

 we finally iterate over the list of files to get our slug, which is equivalent to the filename without the file extension

-try it out in the browser, navigate to <http://localhost:3000/articles/option3> and you should again see option3 (the slug and mdx file name) getting displayed, which means we now successfully created a dynamic list of static pathes, you can add more `.mdx` files to the folder, each filename will be become a new slug
+try it out for yourself, ensure the dev server is running and then in the browser navigate to <http://localhost:3000/articles/option3> and you should again see option3 (the slug and mdx file name) getting displayed, which means we now successfully created a dynamic list of static pathes, you can add more `.mdx` files to the folder, each filename will be become a new slug

-we are almost done, hang in there a little bit more 😉

 next we want to load the file content and convert the MDX, to make the conversion we will use a package called [next-mdx-remote](https://www.npmjs.com/package/next-mdx-remote), so lets first install it using the following command: